donovanh/donovanh.github.com/_posts/2013-10-22-stereoscopic.markdown

 ### Side-by-side stereoscopy

-A second approach to presenting 3D is to make use of an ability some of have to cross our eyes.
+A second approach to presenting 3D is to make use of an ability some of us have to cross our eyes.
 The idea is to present two scenes side by side, each presented from a slightly different angle.
 If the viewer can cross their eyes, the two images combine to create a 3D effect.

 ![How two images combine to form a 3D version](/images/posts/stereoscopic/example.png)